Jonathan India Player Props: Reds vs. Phillies

-The Cincinnati Reds and Jonathan India, who went 1-for-4 last time out, battle Bailey Falter and the Philadelphia Phillies at Great American Ball Park, Thursday at 6:40 PM ET.
+On Friday, Jonathan India (on the back of going 1-for-4 with a double) and the Cincinnati Reds face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Braves.
+In his most recent game he had a one-hit performance (1-for-4) against the Phillies.

 Jonathan India Game Info & Props vs. the Phillies